MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2017-01-15-impersonating-office-365-users-mimikatz.md

 ## Conclusion

-Although&nbsp;the&nbsp;Silver Ticket attack has been here for&nbsp;some&nbsp;years, it&nbsp;is&nbsp;now&nbsp;probably the&nbsp;first time it&nbsp;can be&nbsp;used over the&nbsp;internet against a&nbsp;cloud service, which&nbsp;theoretically makes it&nbsp;even&nbsp;more potent.
+Although&nbsp;the&nbsp;Silver Ticket attack has been here for&nbsp;some&nbsp;years, it&nbsp;is&nbsp;now&nbsp;probably the&nbsp;first time it&nbsp;can&nbsp;be&nbsp;used over the&nbsp;internet against a&nbsp;cloud service, which&nbsp;theoretically makes it&nbsp;even&nbsp;more potent.
 On the&nbsp;other hand, it&nbsp;would be&nbsp;quite hard to  perform this&nbsp;technique in&nbsp;a&nbsp;real-world environment due to&nbsp;impracticalities discussed in&nbsp;the&nbsp;previous section, so&nbsp;there is&nbsp;no need to&nbsp;worry.
-The&nbsp;new Seamless SSO feature of&nbsp;Azure AD Connect can therefore be&nbsp;considered safe and&nbsp;preferred solution for&nbsp;SSO to&nbsp;Office 365.
+The&nbsp;new Seamless SSO feature of&nbsp;Azure AD Connect can&nbsp;therefore be&nbsp;considered safe and&nbsp;preferred solution for&nbsp;SSO to&nbsp;Office 365.